Filing an appeal book

 How do I file an appeal book?

-Once you have filed your Form 8, you must then lodge at least five copies of your appeal book in an approved form and serve a copy of the appeal book on each respondent (see regulation 102(10) of the Industrial Relations Commission Regulations 2005 (WA)).
+Once you have filed your Form 8, you must then file your appeal book in an approved form, detailed below, and serve a copy of the appeal book on each respondent (see regulation 102(10) of the Industrial Relations Commission Regulations 2005 (WA)).
 This must be done within 14 days of filing the Form 8.

-If you fail to lodge and serve the appeal books within the prescribed time, you can make an application for extension of time.
-However, by submitting your appeals book out of time, you may risk not being able to have your appeal heard.
+If you fail to file and serve the appeal book within the prescribed time, you can make an application for extension of time.
+However, by submitting your appeal book out of time, you may risk not being able to have your appeal heard.
 Please see the related applications tab for more information.

 • a copy of the Form 8;